ObjectManagementGroup/mdsa-omg-spec/README.txt

     omg.bib         OMG standards
     w3.bib          W3 standards

+- mdsa-tools/
+A bundle of custom tools to drive this process, this is another read-only directory provided as a git submodule.
+There is little need to dive into these if you are only authoring a specification, but if you are curious, the tools are documented and capable of quite a lot.
+There is also an ongoing project to expand the tool support here, which we invite all tool vendors and users to contribute to if they have a need.

 - GeneratedContent/
 Files that are generated from your models are placed into the GeneratedContent folder, as described below under Model Driven Specification.
 You should never have to (or indeed, should not ever) edit these files manually.
 Edit the model, regenerate these files.
 Again, this is a warning to the curious.

 The remaining files are for you to edit: